WHY DO ANIMALS LICK?

 We have all had the adorable experience of being licked by a companion animal.
 While it may appear that they are trying to communicate their love of us, we may in fact be misjudging the situation.
 Often animals exhibit behaviour that seems cute and cuddly when in fact they are trying to tell us something entirely different.
 Cats and dogs communicate in a variety of ways of which many people are unaware.
 Unless paying close attention and being open to why an animal is behaving a certain way, many of these communicative efforts go unnoticed.

 Many cats and dogs develop a “licking” habit and it may be a warning sign to pay attention to.
-Though it may seem like your cat or dog is grooming or kissing you, this is very often not the case.
+Though it may seem like your cat or dog is grooming or kissing you, sometimes they are, however this is very often not the case.
 Whether physical or behavioural, when an animal begins to excessively lick, this is a very first sign of something serious.

 As opposed to physical behaviours, there is a more dangerous side to excessive licking.
 This danger lies in the health-related licking patterns.
 One such behaviour is excessive licking of people as a message that the animal is thirsty and dehydrated.
-Feline and canine dehydration is highly prevalent in today’s society.
+Feline and canine dehydration is highly prevalent amd and dangerous in today’s society.
 With the human belief that dry food and water provides adequate moisture to their diet, they suffer.
 Dry food is dehydrated food.
 If anyone was to attempt to subsist on dehydrated food for their whole lives, their insides would shrivel up.
 Water alone is insufficient in terms of providing and distributing moisture to all of the body’s organs.
 Water is an excellent cleanser of toxins from the body, however it often does not nourish the body as it needs.
-By adding extra moisture to their diet such as wild salmon oil or coconut oil and/or wet food, you will be adding necessary moisture to their diet, thereby decreasing the likelihood of dehydration.
+By adding extra moisture to their diet such as wild salmon oil or coconut oil and/or wet food or bone broth, you will be adding necessary moisture to their diet, thereby decreasing the likelihood of dehydration.
 In a best case scenario, integrating whole foods such as ground turkey or beef, whole pieces of fish or chicken, venison or other forms of whole proteins (WITHOUT sauces and spices!), you will be ensuring that adequate moisture is distributed properly to their body’s organs and tissues.
 If your kitty or puppy is excessively licking you, themselves or other household objects, and you’re feeding a mostly or completely dry food diet, it is definitely time to consider a diet switch.

-Because the kidneys are responsible for processing the body’s water as well as filtering the body’s toxins for urination, when a cat or dog eats mainly or all dry food, the kidneys work overtime to process the dry food through.
+Because the kidneys are responsible for processing the body’s water as well as filtering the body’s toxins for urination, when a cat or dog eats mainly or all dry food, the kidneys have to work overtime to process the dry food through.
 This is because the kidneys do not have adequate moisture to properly and easily do their job.
 Withboit adequate moisture, the kidneys are forced to drain water from aml other of the body’s organs in order to process the toxins through.
 Prolonged dehydration from a dry-food based diet will inevitably lead to kidney failure and a lot of pain for your animal and yourself.
 This is because eventually, if the kidneys run out of sufficient moisture to process the body’s toxins to be eliminated in their urine, the toxins eventually build up within the kidneys and the kidneys shut down.
 This is the painful reality of kidney failure.
 If your animal licks you excessively, it is always important to weed out this potentiality by adding more moisture to the diet.
 If, after a week or two of added moisture, the animal is still licking, you will know that it is not dehydration. **REMEMBER** Water alone is NOT sufficient moisture for a cat or dog.
 Ask your holistic vet about and Research EFA (essential fatty acids) supplements that are safe and nutritious for your companion.